 M2 Antenna Systems S3 Sequencers are used to provide control of the Advanced Receiver Research low-noise preamps on our portable tower.
 One of the nice features of the Icom IC-9100 is that it can be configured to provide separate keying lines for the 2M and 70cm VFOs.
 This allows a preamp to remain enabled on the receive VFO while the other VFO is in transmit mode with its preamp shutdown by the sequencer.
 This arrangement is very useful during tuning when one needs to hear your own signal coming back from a satellite.
 A custom-made cable assembly was made to interconnect the S3 Sequencers with the ACC socket on the IC-9100, the Weatherpack connector on the tower preamp control cable, and DC power.

 We used the excellent WaveNode WN-2 Wattmeter again in our portable satellite setup.
-This is a modular output monitoring system which has sensor for VHF/UHF use as well as voltage, signal quality and other monitoring functions.
+This is a modular output monitoring system that has sensors for VHF/UHF use as well as voltage, signal quality and other monitoring functions.

 With the transceiver test of the station complete, we turned our attention to transporting the setup.
 Proper protection of the equipment during transport was provided via a large case from Pelican.
 We combined this with a roller bag and an inexpensive storage bin for documentation and accessories which are not very fragile.
 We also included our RigExpert antenna analyzer in the setup to make testing of the station during setup in a portable environment easier.